cysouw/diathesis/text/c06_prepositions.md

 - Sie putzt seine Lippen. \
   Leo W. heult und hustet, Melanie putzt den Schleim von seinen Lippen.^[~~DWDS~~: Zeit Magazin, 04.12.2008, Nr.
 50.]

-### [ NA– | NLA ] Partitive joined object (*Teil/fest-Objekttausch*) {#sec:prepositions-partitive-fixed}
+### [ NA– | NLA ] Partitive joined object {#sec:prepositions-partitive-fixed}

-Similar to the previous diathesis, but somewhat less common, some verbs allow for an unmarked partitive construction with a reversed semantics.
-Instead of removing a part, a part is added to a whole.
+Similar to the previous diathesis, but somewhat less common, some verbs allow for an unmarked partitive construction with a reversed semantics (German ~~Teil/fest-Objekttausch~~).
+Instead of removing a part, a new part is fixated to a whole, hence the terms *Teil/fest* in the German name.
 For example, with *nähen* 'to sew' the accusative object is either the thing being sewn, *Hose* 'trousers' [@next a], or a part being attached to something else, *Knopf* 'button' [@next b].
 The original object can be retained as a prepositional phrase with *an*.

 ::: ex
 - Er näht eine Hose.